ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    hiding the internal details of the physical domain network topology controlled by the PNC.
-As described in section 3 of {{!RFC8453}}, the level of abstraction provided by each PNC is based on the PNC configuration parameters and it is independent of the abstractions provided by other PNCs.
-Therefore, it is possible that different PNCs provides different topology abstractions.
+As described in section 3 of {{!RFC8453}}, the level of abstraction provided by each PNC is based on the PNC configuration parameters, and it is independent of the abstractions provided by other PNCs.
+Therefore, it is possible that different PNCs provide different topology abstractions.
 The MDSC can operate on each MPI abstract topology regardless of, and independently from, the type of abstraction provided by its underlying PNC.